Southwest Rural Health Research Center

 Texas Cancer Screening, Training, Education, and Prevention (C-STEP)

-The Texas Cancer Screening, Training, Education and Prevention Program, or Texas C-STEP, is conducted through the Texas A&M Health Family Care.
-Texas C-STEP provides critical safety-net services, such as cancer screenings and certain advanced diagnostics, to uninsured, underserved, and low-income Texans through an established family medicine residency training program.
+The Texas Cancer Screening, Training, Education and Prevention Program, or Texas C-STEP, conducted through the Texas A&M Health Family Care, provides free cancer screenings and certain advanced diagnostics, to uninsured, underserved, and low-income Texans.